 But I say to you, Love your enemies and pray for those who persecute you.
 Matthew 5:44

-“Instead of saying, ‘I’m damaged, I’m broken, I have trust issues.’ say ‘I’m healing, I’m rediscovering myself, I’m starting over.'”-Horacio Jones
+Healing from Abuse: “Instead of saying, ‘I’m damaged, I’m broken, I have trust issues.’ say ‘I’m healing, I’m rediscovering myself, I’m starting over.'”Horacio Jones

-“The most common way people give up their power is by thinking they don’t have any.”-Alice Walker
+Healing from Abuse: “The most common way people give up their power is by thinking they don’t have any.”Alice Walker

-“Courage is like a muscle.
-We strengthen it with use.”-Ruth Gordon
+Healing from Abuse: “Courage is like a muscle.
+We strengthen it with use.”Ruth Gordon

-“Psychological and emotional wellness is an ongoing process for everyone.”-C. Kennedy, Ómorphi
+Healing from Abuse: “Psychological and emotional wellness is an ongoing process for everyone.”.C.
+Kennedy, Ómorphi

-“Don’t judge yourself by what others did to you.”-C. Kennedy, Ómorphi
+Healing from Abuse: “Don’t judge yourself by what others did to you.”C. Kennedy, Ómorphi

-“Do not look for healing at the feet of those who broke you.”-Rupi Kaur, “Milk and Honey”
+Healing from Abuse: “Do not look for healing at the feet of those who broke you.”Rupi Kaur, “Milk and Honey”

-“From what I’ve been told, the scariest part of being part of a domestic abuse relationship is the idea that you cannot escape and you cannot get help, that feeling of being stuck.”-Kerry Washington
+Healing from Abuse: “From what I’ve been told, the scariest part of being part of a domestic abuse relationship is the idea that you cannot escape and you cannot get help, that feeling of being stuck.”Kerry Washington

-“Domestic violence is any behavior involving physical, psychological, emotional, sexual, or verbal abuse.
-It is any form of aggression intended to hurt, damage, or kill an intimate person.”-Asa Don Brown
+Healing from Abuse: “Domestic violence is any behavior involving physical, psychological, emotional, sexual, or verbal abuse.
+It is any form of aggression intended to hurt, damage, or kill an intimate person.”Asa Don Brown

 In Closing on 7 Helpful Ways to Find Healing From Abuse